EESSI/docs/docs/test-suite/writing-portable-tests.md

 In practice, one will rarely hard-code this `valid_systems` string.
 Instead, we have a hook [filter_valid_systems_by_device_type](TODO API REF).
 It does the above, and a bit more: it also checks if the module that the test is generated for is CUDA-enabled (in case of a test for `NVIDIA` GPUs), and _only then_ will it generate a GPU-based test.
 Calling this hook is mandatory for all tests (even if just to declare they need a CPU to run).

-Another aspect is that not all systems may be able to run tests of all of the standard `SCALES`.
-Thus, a test can also declare it needs a certain _scale_.
-I.e. a test for the `16_nodes` scale clearly needs a partition with at least 16 nodes.
-This is taken care of by the [filter_supported_scales](TODO API REF) hook.
+Another aspect is that not all ReFrame partitions may be able to run tests of all of the standard `SCALES`.
+Each ReFrame partition must add the subset of `SCALES` it supports to its list of features.
+A test case can declare it needs a certain scale.
+For example, a test case using the `16_nodes` scale needs a partition with at least 16 nodes.
+The [filter_supported_scales](TODO API REF) hook then filters out all partitions that do not support running jobs on 16 nodes.
 Calling this hook is also mandatory for all tests.

 There may be other hooks that facilitate valid system selection for your tests, but please check the [API documentation](TODO: INSERT REFERENCE TO API DOCS) for a full list.